-The UK Entities are part of the J.P.
+The Company is part of the J.P.
 Morgan Chase & Co. group of companies.
 In this disclosure, the terms "J.P.
 Morgan" or "Firm" refers to that group, and each of the entities in that group globally, unless otherwise specified.

-As part of the Firm, the UK Entities are subject to J.P.
+As part of the Firm, the Company is subject to J.P.
 Morgan's global compensation practices and principles.
 These practices and principles are further described below, which should be read together with the Firm's US Proxy Statement2 (the "Proxy Statement").